Preparing To Transfer

 Every college/university has its own process for application to transfer.
 All CSCC students interested in applying to a bachelor's degree program MUST APPLY using that college/university's transfer application and their transfer application process unless you are in a Dual Admission program here at CSCC (Otterbein University).

-If you need help with your application, you should contact the college/university you are applying to.
+If you need help completing your application, you should contact the college/university you are applying to.
 They can best answer your questions on completing the application, troubleshooting any technical concerns, and/or collecting the necessary additional documents with the application.

 All applications will require an application fee unless otherwise specified by that college/university.
 Students can apply for a fee waiver for this fee and encouraged to do so.
 If a student wants to inquire about the waiver, they should contact a representative of that college/university.

-Helpful Links for College Applications
+Helpful Links for College & Financial Aid Applications

 Supporting Documentation for the Application